Gemma, had the conversation with her sons

 It's quite exciting explaining how you can help other people.
 It's like you will have a legacy when you’re gone and you’re giving someone else the gift of life.

-Gemma, a receptionist from Cradley Heath, in the West Midlands shared a Facebook post with NHS Blood and Transplant, which said: “The boys and I have talked about organ donation before but today we’ve made it official.
+Gemma, who has stage 4 chronic kidney disease and may need a kidney transplant in the future, shared a Facebook post with NHS Blood and Transplant, which said: “The boys and I have talked about organ donation before but today we’ve made it official.